 G. W. Jennings, born in Kentucky around 1854, was a race rider in Weldon, N.C., according to the 1880 U.S. Federal Census.
 He was the husband of Rose Jennings.

-Subjects: Jockeys, Horsemen, Trainers, & The Derby, Migration East
+Subjects: Jockeys, Horsemen, Horse Breeders, Trainers, Betting, & The Derby, Migration East

 Geographic Region: Kentucky / Weldon, North Carolina

 Birth Year : 1859

 Death Year : 1939

 Benjamin F. Jones, Sr., a physician, was a former slave born in Sussex County, Virginia.
 He was a graduate of Normal and Agriculture Institute [now Hampton University] and completed his M.D. in 1890 at Howard University Medical College.
 Jones moved to Kentucky where he practiced medicine in Paris and Danville.
 He was named the physician for the Colored children at the Danville Deaf and Dumb Institute in 1898.
 Benjamin Jones was the husband of Matilda W. Jones (b.
 1864 in Virginia), with whom he had five children, all born in Kentucky.
 The family lived on East Walnut Street in Danville, according to the 1910, 1920, and 1930 U.S. Federal Census.
 For more see the Benjamin Franklin Jones entry in A Historical, Biographical and Statistical Souvenir, by Howard University Medical Department [available full-text at Google Book Search].